The Big Eight

 its last gig at the Stardust and the band came home and shocked the

-world by announcing that the band was splitting up.
+world by announcing that they were splitting up.

 When